Uplift » What’s it Worth? How Much Funding Can You Get?

 Insurance and Negotiated Settlements

-Well, if you now have an idea of what you’re due, it now has to be compared to what the other side can pay.
+Now that you have an idea of what you’re due, it must be compared to what the other side can pay.
 A large insurance policy can make all the difference in your recovery.

-Most commercial buildings and vehicles will have $500,000+ in coverage.
-Certain vehicles and premises will have substantially more.
+Most commercial buildings and vehicles have $500,000+ in coverage.
+Certain vehicles and premises have substantially more.

-The maximum you can reliably recover in personal injury is policy limits.
-Note however that in certain cases, as with umbrella coverage, there could be a recovery in excess of standard limits.
+The maximum you can reliably recover in a personal injury claim is the policy limit.
+Note, however, that in certain cases, as with umbrella coverage, there could be a recovery in excess of standard limits.

 Uplift Legal Funding

-Uplift Legal Funding provides pre-settlement funding on a wide variety of personal injury cases.
+Uplift Legal Funding provides pre-settlement funding for a wide variety of personal injury cases.
 We welcome the opportunity to help clients get funding quickly and at reasonable rates.

 Apply online or give us a call anytime at (800) 385-3660 to learn more.